piccolo-orm/piccolo_api/docs/source/crud/hooks.rst

 Hooks
 =====

-Hooks allow executing custom code as part of processing a crud request.
-You can use this to validate data, call another custom api, place messages on queues and many other things.
+Hooks allow executing custom code as part of processing a CRUD request.
+You can use this to validate data, call another custom API, place messages on queues and many other things.

 Enabling a hook
 ---------------

-Define a method, and register it with PiccoloCRUD:
+Define a method, and register it with ``PiccoloCRUD``:

 .. code-block:: python